lightningspirit/blog/content/blog/agile-initiative-inception/index.md

 need to be resolved.

-Keep in mind that this is only a high-level overview as the details for each item/topic should be aligned in different sessions such as a *User Story Mapping*.
+Keep in mind that this is only a high-level overview as the details for each item/topic should be aligned in different sessions, such as a *User Story Mapping*.

 ## Show your solution